Mattresses can be under attack from a range of fluids. Each night you go to bed, the mattress is under threat.

 - Mix the hydrogen peroxide with 3 tablespoons of baking soda.
 Add several drops of the dishwashing liquid.

 - Add 3 tablespoons of washing powder to one tablespoon of water.
+Cold water is good for fresh stains, while warm water can be used for older, set-in stains.

 - Mix everything until it turns into a foam